jgerstmayr/EXUDYN/README.rst

 Many alternative options exist:

-+  In case that you have an older CPU, which does not support AVX2, use: Anaconda, 32bit, Python 3.6.5, or compile without AVX flags.
-(Anaconda 32bit with Python3.6 can be downloaded via the repository archive \ ``https://repo.anaconda.com/archive/``\  choosing \ ``Anaconda3-5.2.0-Windows-x86.exe``\ .)
++  In case that you have an older CPU, which does not support AVX2, use: Exudyn with Python 3.6.5, or compile without AVX flags for your machine. (e.g. Anaconda 32bit with Python3.6 can be downloaded via the repository archive \ ``https://repo.anaconda.com/archive/``\  choosing \ ``Anaconda3-5.2.0-Windows-x86.exe``\ .)
 +  Users report successful use of Exudyn with \ **Visual Studio Code**\ . \ **Jupyter**\  has been tested with some examples; both environments should work with default settings.
 +  Anaconda 2020-11 with \ **Python 3.8**\  and Spyder 4.1.5: no problems up to now (2021-07), TestSuite runs without problems since Exudyn version 1.0.182.
 +  Anaconda 2021-11 with \ **Python 3.9**\  and Spyder 5.1.5: Tested with current version (1.1.99), TestSuite runs without problems.